imrein/writeups/README.md

-# writeups
+# Collection of writeups

-Writeups for all things CTF.
+Some writeups of machines or CTF challenges.